kparc/kcc/README.md

 ```

 <a name="v-indexing"></a>
-**Indexing** is zero-based as you would expect, and if you pass a vector of indices, you get back vector of items:
+**Indexing** is zero-based as you would expect, and if you pass a vector of indices, you get back a vector of items:

 ```q
  x:2 4 8 16 32